outscale/butterfly/README.md

 ## Prepare DPDK compatible NIC

-Before being able to bind your port, you will need to enable Intel VT-d in your BIOS and having IOMMU explicitly enabled in your kernel parameters.
+Before being able to bind your port, you will need to enable Intel VT-d in your BIOS and have IOMMU explicitly enabled in your kernel parameters.
 Check [DPDK compatible NICs](http://dpdk.org/doc/nics) and how to [bind NIC drivers](http://people.redhat.com/~pmatilai/dpdk-guide/setup/binding.html).
-Packetgraph also have an [example](https://github.com/outscale/packetgraph/tree/master/examples/firewall#configure-your-nics) on how to bind DPDK nics.
+Packetgraph also has an [example](https://github.com/outscale/packetgraph/tree/master/examples/firewall#configure-your-nics) on how to bind DPDK NICs.

 Additionally, you may also want to isolate a specific core for Butterfly, check isolcpus [kernel parameters](https://www.kernel.org/doc/Documentation/kernel-parameters.txt)

-# Run Butterfly server
+# Running Butterfly server

-First, to get help: `butterfly-server --help`
+To get help, see: `butterfly-server --help`

 For example, if you have a DPDK compatible NIC, Butterfly will use the first available DPDK port.
 If no port is found, a (slow) tap interface is created.
 ```
-sudo butterfly-server -i 192.168.0.1 -s /tmp
+$ sudo butterfly-server -i 192.168.0.1 -s /tmp
 ```

 If you don't have a DPDK compatible card, you can also init a DPDK virtual device (which is _much_ slower than a DPDK compatible hardware).

-For example, we can ask butterfly to listen to existing `eth0` interface:
+For example, we can ask Butterfly to listen to existing `eth0` interface:
 ```
-sudo butterfly-server -i 192.168.0.1 -s /tmp --dpdk-args "-c1 -n1 --socket-mem 64 --vdev=eth_pcap0,iface=eth0"
+$ sudo butterfly-server -i 192.168.0.1 -s /tmp --dpdk-args "-c1 -n1 --socket-mem 64 --vdev=eth_pcap0,iface=eth0"
 ```

 Alternatively, you can ask Butterfly to read a [configuration file] (https://github.com/outscale/butterfly/blob/master/api/server/butterfly-server.ini) at init:
 ```
-sudo butterfly-server -c /etc/butterfly/butterfly.conf
+$ sudo butterfly-server -c /etc/butterfly/butterfly.conf
 ```

 # F.A.Q.

-## Why another virtual switch ?
+## Why another virtual switch?

 Because we just want a fast vswitch corresponding to our simple needs:
-- _simple_ API: EC2/Openstack Security Groups style.
+- _simple_ API: EC2/Openstack security groups style.
 - Have some VXLAN for network isolation.
-- Have some firewalling per Virtual Machine based on Security Groups.
+- Have some firewalling per Virtual Machine based on security groups.
 - Use as little CPU as possible (and let Virtual Machines use all other cores).
-- Ease a (cloud) orchestrator to control the whole thing through a simple API.
+- Ease a (Cloud) orchestrator to control the whole thing through a simple API.

-## What's behind Butterfly ?
+## What's behind Butterfly?

 Butterfly is based on:
 - [Packetgraph](http://github.com/outscale/packetgraph): creates network graph.